How to Get Rid of Closed Comedones (A.K.A. Whiteheads)November 04, 2022

 Get an Extraction

 If you’re not seeing any improvement after six to eight weeks of using topical products, try getting a comedo extraction for those stubborn whiteheads.
-Just make sure to go to a skincare professional or a dermatologist for the treatment to ensure you’re getting the best results and avoiding skin damage.
+Just make sure to go to a licensed skincare professional or a dermatologist for the treatment to ensure you’re getting the best results and avoiding skin damage.

 Photo: Chaunte Vaughn